Pradeep44/Sesmic-reading/Readme.md

 You are free to use any library or framework, but be ready to justify why you needed to use them.

-#### BONUS:
+## Bonus:

-Test cases are always a plus point.
+- Test cases are always a plus point.
-The UI should be neat and UX friendly.
+- The UI should be neat and UX friendly.
-Proper folder structure is always nice to have.
+- Proper folder structure is always nice to have.